xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/StructureSheaf.typ

   ⟨fun x : U => algebraMap _ _ f * (algebraMap _ _ g)⁻¹, ⟨f, g, fun x => ⟨hu x.1 x.2, by simp⟩⟩⟩
 ```

-*Natural Language:* For elements $f, g \in R$ where $g$ doesn't vanish on an open set $U$, we can form the constant function $f/g$ as a section over $U$.
+*Natural Language:* For elements $f, g in R$ where $g$ doesn't vanish on an open set $U$, we can form the constant function $f\/g$ as a section over $U$.
 This gives us a way to embed ring elements into the structure sheaf.

 == Properties of Constants